Land Information System

 Limitations of the dataset

 Soilscapes conveys a summary of the broad regional differences in the soil landscapes of England and Wales.
 Soilscapes is not intended as a means for supporting detailed assessments, such as land planning applications or site investigations; nor should it be used to support commercial activities.
-For such applications, Cranfield have a parallel service termed Soils Site Reporter that provides a comprehensive report of all the soils data held by NSRI for specific locations, and it is this report that is designed for use in support of more localised interests.
+For such applications, Cranfield have a parallel service termed Soils Site Reporter that provides a comprehensive report of all the soils data we hold for specific locations, and it is this report that is designed for use in support of more localised interests.
 More detailed paper-based resources are also available from Cranfield.

 Soilscapes Brochure